 and therefore, $\Delta_y^{i+2} - \Delta_y^i = 0$ for every $n$ and for every $i$.
-Since this same reasoning can be made for other coordinate system bases, and since all aircraft arrive on longitudinal formation at the same time instant, then the proof follows. \end{proof}
+Since this same reasoning can be applied for other coordinate system bases, and since all aircraft arrive in longitudinal formation at the same instant, the proof follows. \end{proof}